Michae1CC/reading-notes/Domain Driven Design/Part 2.md

 - Two basic requirements of a factory are pg 100:
 	- Each creation method is atomic and enforces all invariants of the created object or aggregate.
 	- The Factory should be abstracted to the type desired, rather than the concrete class involved.
+- You create a factory to build something whose details you want to hide, and you place the factory where you want the control where you want the control to be
+- When there doesn't seem to be a natural host, we must create a dedicated Factory object or Service. pg 101
+- Factories can actually obscure simple objects that don't use polymorphism
+- Complex assemblies, especially of Aggregates, call for factories.
+- The operation must be atomic, creation should fail if all the events are not satisfied
+- The Factory will be coupled to its arguments pg 103
+- The Factory can delegate invariant checking to the product and this is often best.
+Under some circumstances there are advantages to placing invariant logic in the Factory and reducing clutter in the product.
+This is especially appealing with aggregate rules.
+It is especially unappealing with Factory Methods attached to other domain objects.
+- Factories are good for assigning identifiers, although they are usually done at a infra layer
+- An Entity Factory used for reconstitution:
+	- Does not assign a new tracking id
+	- Will handle violation of an invariant differently, will inform and attempt to fix.

+## Repositories

+- Three ways to get a reference to an object: pg 106
+	- Create an object
+	- Traverse associations
+	- Execute a query to find the object in a database base on its attributes, or find the constituent of an object and then _reconstitute_ it
+- IMPORTANT: A client needs a practical means of acquiring references to pre-existing domain objects.
+If the infra makes it easy to do so, the developers of the client may add more traversable associations, muddling the model.
+On the other hand, they may use queries to pull the exact data they need from the database, or few specific objects rather than navigating the modeled associations.
+Domain logic moves into queries and client code, and the Entities and Values Objects become mere data containers.
+The sheer technical complexity of applying most database access infra quickly swaps the client code, leading to the dumbing-down of the domain layer and the irrelevance of the model. pg 107
+- Generally speaking, Value Objects do not need global search access.
+Persistent Value Objects are usually found by traversal from some Entity that acts as the root of the Aggregate that encapsulates them.